lewfish/django-social-news/README.md

 python manage.py runserver
 ```

 <a href="http://lewfish-django-social-news.herokuapp.com">Here</a> is a demo hosted on Heroku.
-It might be take a few seconds to load.
+It might take a few seconds to load.